 (6) The need for repairs caused by circumstances other than ordinary wear and tear in the manufactured home community.

 (7) Market rent. — For purposes of this section, "market rent'' means that rent which would result from market forces absent an unequal bargaining position between the community owner and the home owners.
-In determining market rent, relevant considerations include rents charged by comparable manufactured home communities in the applicant's competitive area.
-To be comparable, a manufactured home community must offer similar facilities, services, amenities and management.
+In determining market rent relevant considerations include rents charged to recent new home owners entering the subject manufactured home community and/or by comparable manufactured home communities.
+To be comparable, a manufactured home community must be within the competitive area and must offer similar facilities, services, amenities and management.

 (8) The amount of rental assistance provided by the community owner to the home owners under § 7021A of this title.

 (a) A community owner shall give written notice to each affected home owner and to the home owners' association, if one exists, and to the Delaware Manufactured Home Relocation Authority (the Authority), at least 90 days prior to any increase in rent.
 The notice shall identify all affected home owners by lot number, name, group or phase.
-If the affected home owners are not identified by name, the community owner shall make the names and addresses available to any affected home owner or home owners' association upon request.
+If the affected home owners are not identified by name, the community owner shall make the names and addresses available to any affected home owner, home owners' association and the Authority, upon request.

-(c) If the meeting fails to resolve any dispute, either party may, within 30 days from the conclusion of the final meeting, petition the Authority to appoint a qualified arbitrator to conduct nonbinding arbitration proceedings.
+(c) After the informal meeting, any affected home owner who has not already accepted the proposed increase, or the home owners' association on the behalf of 1 or more affected home owners who have not already accepted the proposed increase may, within 30 days from the conclusion of the final meeting, petition the Authority to appoint a qualified arbitrator to conduct nonbinding arbitration proceedings.
 The Authority shall select an arbitrator who is a member of the Delaware Bar with appropriate training in alternative dispute resolution.
-The Authority may select an arbitrator from the list of arbitrators maintained by the Superior Court of the State of Delaware, or by soliciting applicants for a list maintained by the Authority, or through another method which the Authority, in its discretion, has determined will be sufficient to result in the selection of an appropriate arbitrator.
+The Authority may select an arbitrator from the list of arbitrators maintained by the Superior Court of the State, or by soliciting applicants for a list maintained by the Authority, or through another method which the Authority, in its discretion, has determined will be sufficient to result in the selection of an appropriate arbitrator.
 The tenants and the landlord must each pay $250 to the Delaware Manufactured Home Relocation Trust Fund to be applied to the arbitrator's fee.
 The Authority shall pay all direct arbitration costs in excess of the $500 collected from the home owners and community owner.
 All other costs shall be the responsibility of the respective parties.
 The arbitration must be held within 60 days from the date of the petition.